20 Best Books to Read on a Plane: For Long and Short Trips

 This book is a beautiful travel memoir.
 It’s based in the French provincial capital, Aix-en-Provence, as well as Marseilles.
 It’s an insightful look at people.

-I love how opinionated and brave Fisher is—she’s full of laughter for the ridiculous parts of life.
+I love how opinionated and brave the author is—she’s full of laughter for the ridiculous parts of life.

 I really fell in love with Fisher’s writing style.
 She conveys both emotionally and physically what it means to be a foreigner.